-In case you hadn’t heard, this year's tax filing deadline was moved from April 15 to July 15.
-Many freelancers get overwhelmed at the idea of sifting through their receipts, invoices, and 1099 forms for the year.
-But tackling it head-on (and maybe hiring a certified public accountant) could save you buckets of money.
+Many freelancers get overwhelmed at the idea of sifting through their receipts, invoices, and 1099 forms when it comes time to do their taxes.
+But tackling it head-on (and maybe hiring a CPA, or Certified Public Accountant) could save you buckets of money.

-If you are worried about the cost of pro tax prep, remember that accountant fees are one of many deductible business expenses.
-We asked experts to walk us through the process, step by step.
+We asked experts to walk us through the tax prep process, step by step.

 Step 1: Decide how to structure your business